Table of contents alerts

-All Elgar Journals give authors the option of making their article Open

-  Access via the Gold Open Access route, under the following criteria:
+All Elgar Journals give to authors the option of making their article Open Access via the Gold Open Access route, under the following criteria:

-  - Requests will only be considered after the article has been submitted,

-  peer-reviewed and accepted for publication by the Journal.
+- Requests will only be considered after the article has been submitted, peer-reviewed and accepted for publication by the Journal.

 - An author processing charge of £1000 per article is applicable.